 The next biggest lesson was that mountains and creativity keep me sane.
 I spent at least one day of every weekend on the hills – in the Lakes, Dales, Moors… Looking back it’s unsurprising that I needed to get my outdoor fix, given I’d been going camping every other weekend for the past 5 years.
 But I’d genuinely never thought about it before.

 The university monster was killed dead on 15th June 2015.
 I won.
-We’d been in combat for four years, but I finally graduated with a first on one sunny afternoon.
-Jurmanji.
+We’d been in combat for four years, but I finally graduated with a First on one sunny afternoon.
+Jumanji.
 It’s over.
 Let me have my life back.

 The trouble is, I couldn’t.
 Everything was pointing at a high-flying graduate job.
 Everyone in my year group became bankers, accountants, teachers or PhD students.
 I couldn’t bring myself to do any of them.
 It would be like lying.
 People started asking me what I was going to do after university.
 My answer?
 Go home.